 We met the first time during our business quest, a lovely summer evening when the streets and restaurants were full of people.
 I got impressed at once by the beautiful buildings and streets on the Pest side, the friendly and relaxed atmosphere and of course – Donau or rather the Danube.

 That evening, as we paid our respects to the many places to visit in Budapest, we were all lucky.
-Suddenly, the sun disappeared behind a cloud and we were all dressed in a pink shimmer.
+Suddenly, the sun disappeared behind a cloud and we were all dressed in pink shimmer.
 The dream of every photographer!
 Unfortunately, I was busy but did capture some photos of the best places to visit in Budapest dressed in pink.

 We ended our first the evening with champagne and dinner on a boat cruising down the river.
 The Danube by night is quite a sight!
+Through GET YOUR GUIDE, you can find many lovely tours across the Danube.
+Chill to the light and stars in this wonderful Budapest: 2-Hour Danube Cruise with Live Music!

 Aria Hotel Budapest